Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids: Discussion

 \section{Discussion}

-The open question mentioned in the Introduction, of removing the assumption of no-surpassing property from our proof of Algorithm \ref{alg.adwords} for SMALL, deserves special attention because of its potential impact in the ad auctions marketplace.
+The open question mentioned in the Introduction, of removing the assumption of no-surpassing property from our proof of Algorithm \ref{alg.adwords} for \textsc{Small}, deserves special attention because of its potential impact in the ad auctions marketplace.
+Another question is to place an upper bound on the expected fake money used, $\bE \left[W_f \right]$, in Algorithm \ref{alg.adwords} and strengthen Lemma \ref{lem.Adwords} to obtain a good bound on the competitive ratio of this algorithm for \textsc{Adwords}.
+This seems a promising avenue for improving the bound for \textsc{Adwords} from $0.5016$, given in \cite{Huang2020adwords}.

-The main open question of the area is to make a substantial dent on GENERAL, or even better give an optimal online algorithm for it, without making any assumptions on bids vs budgets.